 Community Scholar: University of North Florida, Center for Community Based Learning

-Rachael McNeal, a native of Columbus, Ohio (GO BUCKS!), is a recent graduate of Princeton Theological Seminary where she received her Master of Divinity.
-Rachael is also a graduate of Flagler College where she studies Religion/Philosophy and Youth Ministry.
+Rachael McNeal, a native of Columbus, Ohio is a graduate of Princeton Theological Seminary where she received her Master of Divinity.
+Rachael is also a graduate of Flagler College where she studied Religion/Philosophy and Youth Ministry.
 Rachael is an alum of the Interfaith Youth Core after completing a seminary course on Youth and interfaith Leadership with Eboo Patel, Cassie Meyer and Kenda Dean.
 She has written for the Interfaith Youth Core's blog (www.ifyc.org/stay-informed) and is on IFYC's alumni speakers bureau.
 Rachael taught Hebrew Bible/Old Testament in the Fall of 2012 at Flagler College.
 Rachael has been passionate about building peace between people of different religious and non-religious identities since her time as an undergraduate.
 In January of 2012 she participated in an Interfaith Trip to Israel and the Palestinian Territories where she participated in Interfaith Dialogue.
 The trip inspired the article she co-wrote with Rori Picker Neiss entitled "Jesus, Judaism, and Seeing the Other" which appeared in the Hannukah Issue of the Jewish Post (http://www.jewishpost.com/news/jesus-judaism-and-seeing-the-other.html).
 She is particularly inspired by the theology of Jacques Dupuis, Thomas Merton and Amos Yong and their understandings about the importance of interreligious dialogue.
 Rachael joined the Interfaith Center staff in September of 2012.
-She lives in St. Augustine, FL with her husband, Kevin, and dog, Chief Clancy Wiggum.
+She lives in St. Augustine, FL with her husband, Kevin,daughter Esther, and dog Chief Clancy Wiggum.